-Once the placement is over, we will be in touch with you to get your views on what worked well and how we could make things better.
+Once the placement is over, we will invite you to participate in an anonymous online questionnaire to get your views on what worked well and how we could make things better.
 Please don't hesitate to provide open and honest feedback as you will know best how we can improve this experience for all.
+We also welcome direct contact from Supervisors who may prefer to provide feedback over the phone or via email (contact details are available at the end of this handbook).

 Many Supervisors have expressed an interest in receiving feedback about the placement experience from the student cohort.
-Some of the most common themes are documented below:
+Some of the most common feedback themes from students are documented below:

-- Students' gratitude and appreciation of the warm welcome offered to them by pharmacists and their support staff was obvious from the feedback provided. - Students relished every opportunity to build their confidence and communication skills through interactions with pharmacy patients. - Students greatly appreciated any opportunity to put their university learning into practise in a realworld context. - Students appreciated when Supervisors were aware of the APPEL timetabled attendance hours and did not ask students to deviate from those hours. - Students appreciated when Supervisors had reviewed their workbook in advance of the placement and had an awareness of the activities the student would be engaging in on placement.
+- Students' gratitude and appreciation of the warm welcome offered to them by pharmacists and their support staff was obvious from the feedback provided. - Students relished every opportunity to build their confidence and communication skills through interactions with pharmacy patients. - Students greatly appreciated any opportunity to put their university learning into practise in a realworld context. - Students appreciated when Supervisors were aware of the APPEL timetabled attendance hours and did not ask students to deviate from those hours (i.e. did not ask students to be available late nights and/or weekends). - Students appreciated when Supervisors had reviewed their placement workbook in advance of the placement and had an awareness of the activities the student would be engaging in on placement.